ibm-cloud-docs/power-iaas/backup-strategies.md

 ### Veeam for AIX

-Veeam for AIX - It provides simple physical server backup solutions for machines that are running in respective UNIX® operating systems.
+Veeam for AIX provides simple physical server backup solutions for machines that are running in respective UNIX® operating systems.
 With them, IT organizations can provide industry-leading file-based backup and disaster recovery for their environments.
 For more information, see [Veeam Agents for IBM AIX](https://www.veeam.com/ibm-aix-oracle-solaris-backup.html){: external}.

 #### Ordering Veeam standalone licenses
 {: #backup_veeam_ordering_licenses}